merenlab/merenlab.org/tutorials/infant-gut/index.md

  $ tar -zxvf additional-files.tar.gz
 {% endhighlight %}

+{:.notice}
+If you were sent here somewhere from down below, now you can **go back**.
+If you have no idea what this means, ignore this notice, and continue reading.
+You're OK :)

 ### Taking a quick look at the merged profile

 If you run the following command using `anvi-interactive`,